Abdul Hafiz (general): UN mission in Western Sahara

 General Hafiz would bring to this new function, his large experience which he has acquired during his distinguished military career, a part of which was devoted to the operations aiming at maintaining peace in the United Nations.

 He was highly appreciated on his tour of MINURSO.
-On the end of the tour, the official statement was, “The Secretary-General Ban Ki-moon is grateful to Major General Abdul Hafiz for his exemplary service and contribution to the work of MINURSO since July 2011.”
+On the end of the tour, the official statement was, "The Secretary-General Ban Ki-moon is grateful to Major General Abdul Hafiz for his exemplary service and contribution to the work of MINURSO since July 2011."

-In Yunus cabinet
+Political career

-On 22 August 2024 he was appointed as a Special Assistant to the Chief Adviser, a post equivalent to that of an adviser, of the interim government led by Muhammad Yunus.
-He is responsible in assisting the Chief adviser in matters related to defense and national integrity development.
+On 22 August 2024, Hafiz was appointed as a special assistant to the chief adviser, a post equivalent to that of an adviser, of the interim government led by Muhammad Yunus.
+He is responsible in assisting the chief adviser in matters related to defense and national integrity development.

 Award

-Abdul Hafiz received many awards in his distinguished career.
+Hafiz received many awards in his distinguished career.
 He was awarded the United Nations Medal for his service in MINURSO.